JugendRettet/translations/en/archive.md

 archive_current='
 ## 2018

+#### **2018/11/04**: Donation and information booth at the "Konzert-Klangbrücke Afrika-Europa" in Herzogenrath

+At the "Konzert-Klangbrücke Afrika-Europa" in Herzogenrath we collected donations for our work.
+In addition, Eddi Hüneke (formerly Wise Guys), Petra Jansen (singer and journalist) and Warnee Poland (guitarist, among others, the Nina Hagen Band) spoke with our ambassadors about our work.
+It was a nice evening and we would like to thank the Eurode Youth Orchestra Herzogenrath for the invitation and the beautiful music!

+#### **2018/10/29**: Participation in podium of the European Graduate School

+Clemens sat on the podium at the European Graduate School and, together with other SAR experts, including Charles Heller of Forensic Architecture and Tamino of Sea-Watch, discussed the current situation of the SAR organizations.

 #### **2018/07/25**: Call for Action to the Austrian Presidency of the Council of the European Union

 A demand for the continuation of access to individual asylum rights in Europe.